mightycow/uberdemotools/README.md

 - Cutting by patterns: given rules defined by the user, find matching events and cut demos around the times of said events
 - Time shifting demos: shifting the non-first-person players back in time (a sort of anti-lag)
 - Merging demos: given multiple demos from the same match recorded by different players, create a new demo with more complete information
+- Converting demos: convert demos to a different protocol version

 Official UDT binaries
 ---------------------